ShootTheMoon/MoonLabsContracts/README.md

 To be added:
-- A way to accommodate rebase tokens or tokens where total supply fluctuates
+- A way to accommodate rebase tokens or tokens where total supply fluctuates.
-- More efficient way to distribute commission rewards